ropensci/roweb3/content/blog/2025-06-27-news-june-2025/index.md

 <div class="highlight">

+### Software Review

+-   [Announcing New Stats Software Peer Review Editors: Emi Tanaka and Nima Hejazi](/blog/2025/06/25/editors2025) by Mark Padgham, Emi Tanaka, Nima Hejazi, and Yanina Bellini Saibene.
+Introducing two new editors for rOpenSci stats software review.

 -   [New Mentoring Team, Same Open Science Spirit](/blog/2025/06/05/mentors-2025) by Carolina Pradier, Elina Gómez, Elio Campitelli, Francisco Cardozo, Geraldine Gómez Millán, Luis D. Verde Arregoitia, Milagros Mendoza, Pablo Tiscornia, Pao Corrales, Ronny Hernandez Mora, and Yanina Bellini Saibene.
 Meet the new team of mentors for the [rOpenSci Champions Program](https://champions-program.ropensci.org) for People from Latin America dedicated to research and development of research software and committed to open science.
 They will accompany our Champions in their projects for one year, sharing experience, guidance, and enthusiasm.
 Other languages: <a href='/es/blog/2025/06/05/mentors-2025' lang='es'>Nuevo equipo de mentor(a\|e)s, el mismo espíritu de ciencia abierta (es)</a>.

+-   [Multilingual Publishing: Frequently Asked Questions](/blog/2025/06/23/translation-faq) by Yanina Bellini Saibene and Maëlle Salmon.
+A list of frequently asked questions about our multilingual program and our translation and localization process, and our best answers to them.
+Other languages: <a href='/es/blog/2025/06/23/edicion-multilingue-preguntas-frecuentes' lang='es'>Edición multilingüe: preguntas frecuentes (es)</a>, <a href='/fr/blog/2025/06/23/publication-multilingue-faq' lang='fr'>Publication multilingue : Questions fréquemment posées (fr)</a>.

 </div>